mpv-player/mpv/DOCS/man/input.rst

     present null is returned instead.

 ``sub-end``
-    Return the current subtitle start time (in seconds).
+    Return the current subtitle end time (in seconds).
 If there's multiple current subtitles, return the last end time.
 If no current subtitle is present, or if it's present but has unknown or incorrect duration, null is returned instead.